CRNCwork/.github/profile/README.md

 7) Devote one entire 30 minute block each day to housekeeping or 5S-ing your work environment; set things in order.

-8) With experience, optimize the time-blocking details to predictably develop plans, set agendas, get tasks done.
+8) Based on experience, optimize the time-blocking details to predictably develop plans, set agendas, get tasks done.

-9) Now Cheat!
+9) Always be flanking!
+Cheat!
 Steal lifehacks that work!
-Continuously experiment with systems of organization and time mgmt approaches.
+Experiment with new systems of time mgmt and organization.

 10) Stop weakening the body; remove chairs, avoid most sitting; continuously strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).